dangmanh1811/dangmanh1811/README.md

 - 📫 Let's connect: [dangmanh1811@gmail.com](mailto:dangmanh1811@gmail.com)

 > "Code is like humor.
 When you have to explain it, it’s bad." – *Cory House*
+> ---

+> *"You can't connect the dots looking forward; you can only connect them looking backward.
+> So you have to trust that the dots will somehow connect in your future.
+> You have to trust in something – your gut, destiny, life, karma, whatever."*
+> — **Steve Jobs**
+{: .text-center}

 ### <p align="center">Thanks for visiting my GitHub profile!</p>